barrymcgee/snappy-docs/README.md

 # Snapcraft Documentation Website (deprecated)

-The is the source code for the *old* Snapcraft Documentation Website, formally hosted at <https://docs.snapcraft.io>, and built with [Jekyll](https://jekyllrb.com/).
+The is the source code for the *old* Snapcraft Documentation Website, formerly hosted at <https://docs.snapcraft.io>, and built with [Jekyll](https://jekyllrb.com/).

 Snapcraft documentation is now automatically generated from the posts and pages hosted on the [Snapcraft forum](https://forum.snapcraft.io/c/doc).
 See our [Documentation guidelines](https://docs.snapcraft.io/t/documentation-guidelines/3798) if you'd like to contribute.